Shivam-Shere/Shivam-Shere/README.md

 🌱 **Currently Learning:** Data Engineering, PySpark, and Cloud Service

-🚀 **Actively Working On:** Soft Skills Improvement and Cloud-based Data Engineering Pipelines
+🚀 **Actively Working On:** Soft Skills Improvement and Data Engineering Pipelines

 ## 💡 My Motto
   *Data is the new oil, but Analytics is the refinery !!*